Amer Naow

-Amer Naow (born 1 January 1995) is a Syrian tennis player.
+Amer Naow (born 1 January 1995) is a Syrian former tennis player.

-Naow represents Syria at the Davis Cup, where he has a W/L record of 8–8.
+Naow represents Syria at the Davis Cup, where he has a W/L record of 13–9.

+Personal life

+Naow is the older brother of fellow tennis player Hazem Naw.

 Due to the Syrian Civil War, Naow was forced out of Aleppo and moved to Beirut, Lebanon, but now plays tennis for local leagues in Germany.

 Through this, he received a wildcard to the qualifying rounds of the 2017 Marburg Open, a Challenger-level tournament.